Skip to main content

 Use one status framework in Invoices: Current, Due Soon, Overdue, and Paid.
 Base it on Due Date and paid state, and let paid status override date logic so paid records do not surface as overdue.

 Do not lock in fixed day cutoffs until your terms are confirmed.
-Add current day-window labels after verification.
-That keeps your aging setup reusable and your follow-up views consistent.
+Keep current day-window labels marked as pending policy verification so your aging setup stays reusable and your follow-up views consistent.

 Keep this model tight: Projects links to Clients with a relation, and Clients uses a rollup to sum related Project Fee.
 Use consistent property names to avoid drift over time.